ogjayrussell/ogjayrussell/README.md

 ## 👋 About Me

-I'm a Graduate of Finance and Medical Science with additional qualifications in Data Science.
+I'm a Graduate of Business (Finance) and Medical Science with additional qualifications in Data Science.
 I specialize in Healthcare and am currently engrossed in the newest developments and applications of AI.

 ## 🌟 Highlights

-- 🚀 Work experience with Johnson & Johnson, Avant and Hyper Anna
+- 🚀 Work experience with Johnson & Johnson, Avant and Hyper Anna.
-- 🎓 Graduated from University of Technology Sydney (UTS) with degrees in Business (Finance) and Medical Science.
-Further certififications in Data Science through a course with General Assembly.
+- 🎓 Graduated from University of Technology Sydney (UTS).
+Further certififications in Data Science through an intensive course with General Assembly.
 - 🌱 I’m currently learning on Autogen applications from Microsoft.
-- 💬 Ask me about the newest developments in AI.
+- 💬 Ask me about the latest philosophies behind AI.

 ## 💼 Professional Experience